alero-d/alero-d/README.md

 - 👋 Hi, I’m @alero-d
 - 👀 I’m interested in machine learning, big data manipulation, data science, and analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying towards my data science degree at the University of Salford
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me ...

 <!---